 What most people don’t tell you, though, is that just as the inner child is an aspect of ourselves that doesn’t really go away, so can we access our future selves, the people we have the potential to become.

-The process is akin to reverse engineering, which is when you identify the end goals for your life and then work backwards to see what you need to do each day, week, month and year to get there.
+The process is akin to reverse engineering, which is when you identify the end goals for your life and then work backward to see what you need to do each day, week, month, and year to get there.

 Step 1: Face the fear first